 Throughout the year there are many events and celebrations: birthdays, first day at school, religious festivities…are just a few.

 Celebrations and milestones are things we can remember from our own childhoods.
 The friendships we made, experiences we had with people and the emotions we felt at the time are all things we can recall.
 Sometimes we continue to process all these experiences as we travel through life and take a look at the event with more mature eyes.
 Children frequently use real situations as background for their stories and as they play they process what has happened, creating sometimes new endings for how it might have been different.

 Occasions are opportunities for children to ask questions and learn more.
 All the time they play they are developing their imagination and expressing opinions and ideas.
 Childhood isn’t a race, it’s a time for development of the inner and outer self.

 In the shop we split the toys into themes for the kinds of activities that interest children.
-Examples are: school, sleepovers, dance, Halloween, horse-riding, birthday parties, magic etc It’s a great way to shop to ensure there are a few props to ignite a child’s imagination for story-telling.
+Examples are: school, sleepovers, dance, Halloween, horse-riding, birthday parties, magic etc It’s a great way to shop to ensure there are a few props to energise a child’s story-telling.

-The wide variety of toys and accessories enables a child can follow their passion in play, creating the scenario that interests them most; be it their doll becoming a doctor, a vet, an entrepreneur, a party host- the list is endless!
+The wide variety of toys and accessories enables a child to imagine a doll’s future, and perhaps their own.
+Dolls become doctors, vets, entrepreneurs, horse-riders, ballerinas, party hosts- the list is endless!
 Naturally language skills, cognitive behaviour and social skills develop too.
-So when you shop bear in mind these sorts of play activities, in particular your child’s passions and your money will be well spent.
+So when you shop, bear in mind these sorts of play activities, in particular your child’s passions, and your money will be well spent.